-Chicken Thighs, that are Parmesan Crusted, is next in our series.
+Chicken Thighs, which are Parmesan Crusted, is next in our Chicken Thighs series.

 This is a simple Oven-Baked bone-in Chicken Thigh, with a Parmesan Crust.
 Dipped in a butter-wash instead of an egg-wash, and coated with an herbaceous Parmesan spice rub.
-Serve with coleslaw and roasted potatoes, for an easy weeknight meal.
+Serve these Parmesan Crusted Chicken Thighs with coleslaw and roasted potatoes, for an easy weeknight meal.

-Cooking the chicken at high heat, insures that they get a crispy skin.
+Cooking the chicken thighs at high heat ensures that they get crispy skin.
 But a crispy skin doesn’t help if it is not fully cooked.
 By cooking at 400 and checking the internal temperature after 30 minutes, you make sure your chicken is ready to eat.
-A reminder – all ovens are different, so adjust the timing as needed, to make sure the temperature of the chicken thighs reads 165 on a meat thermometer before serving.
+A reminder – all ovens are different, so adjust the timing as needed.
+Then make sure the temperature of the chicken thighs reads 165 on a meat thermometer before serving.

 - ¼ cup butter melted